muimui3/ocpkvm/README.md

 ```

 Edit the [vars.yaml](./vars.yaml) file with the IP addresss that will be assigned to the masters/workers/boostrap.
 The IP addresses need to be right since they will be used to create your OpenShift servers.
+Edit the [hosts](./hosts) file kvmguest section to match helper node information.
+This should be similar to vars.yaml file
 ## Run the playbook

 Run the playbook to setup your helper node (using `-e staticips=true` to flag to ansible that you won't be installing dhcp/tftp)